deui-coffee/deui/README.md

 ## Troubleshooting

-For issues related to bluetooth, refer to https://github.com/abandonware/noble.
-Most of what can happen is already described there.s
+For issues related to bluetooth, refer to [`abandonware/noble`](https://github.com/abandonware/noble).
+Most of what can happen is already described in their README.